mountaincharlie/midi-dragon/README.md

 * [Tom's solution on Slack](https://stackoverflow.com/a/42426801) for how to use Django's PositiveIntegerField with minimum and maximum value constraints.
 * [Fagan Media's page](https://www.faganmedia.com/support/disable-download-button-for-html5-audio-and-video-player) for how to disable the 'download' option from the audio element.
 * [Point Clear Media's page](https://pointclearmedia.com/2020/08/27/css-styling-the-audio-element/) for how to target parts of the audio element to style it.
+* [W3School's page](https://www.w3schools.com/howto/howto_js_get_url.asp) for how to get the current window's url with javascript.
+* [Metring's page](https://ricardometring.com/getting-the-value-of-a-select-in-javascript) for how to get the value of a selected select option with javascript.

 ### Content
 * Fonts: